-In all, since 1980 Kerby has published or has in press over thirty-five major and minor articles and essays, not including encyclopedia entries and book reviews.
+In all, since 1980 Kerby has published or has in press over forty-five major and minor articles and essays, not including encyclopedia entries and book reviews.

-Since 1995 Kerby has delivered ca. fifty papers and invited lectures at venues that include: Concordia University in Montreal; the Society of Irish Latin American Studies conference in Buenos Aires; the Milwaukee Irish Festival and Summer School; the Irish-Australian Conference in Melbourne; the universities of Auckland and Victoria, in New Zealand; the Ulster-American History Symposium at Omagh and Derry, Northern Ireland; "Re Imagining Ireland,” an NEH-sponsored conference on Ireland and Globalization at the University of Virginia; the American Conference for Irish Studies; Glucksman Ireland House at New York University; the F. Kevin Simon Memorial Conference on History, Sayre School, Lexington, Ky.; the University of Toronto; Virginia Tech University; Emory University; the University of Kansas; the Cushwa Center for the Study of American Catholicism, University of Notre Dame; the Irish Diaspora Symposium, Southern Illinois University-Carbondale; the University of New Hampshire's International Seminar; the International Conference on Irish Emigration at University College, Cork; and the Parnell Summer School, Avondale, Co.
+Since 1995 Kerby has delivered ca. sixty papers and invited lectures at venues that include: the University of Uppsala, Uppsala, Sweden; Radboud University, Nijmegan, the Netherlands; York University, Toronto; the University of Ottawa, Canada; the University of Wisconsin, Madison; Concordia University in Montreal; the Society of Irish Latin American Studies conference in Buenos Aires; the Milwaukee Irish Festival and Summer School; the Irish-Australian Conference in Melbourne; the universities of Auckland and Victoria, in New Zealand; the Ulster-American History Symposium at Omagh and Derry, Northern Ireland; "Re Imagining Ireland,” an NEH-sponsored conference on Ireland and Globalization at the University of Virginia; the American Conference for Irish Studies; Glucksman Ireland House at New York University; the F. Kevin Simon Memorial Conference on History, Sayre School, Lexington, Ky.; the University of Toronto; Virginia Tech University; Emory University; the University of Kansas; the Cushwa Center for the Study of American Catholicism, University of Notre Dame; the Irish Diaspora Symposium, Southern Illinois University-Carbondale; the University of New Hampshire's International Seminar; the International Conference on Irish Emigration at University College, Cork; and the Parnell Summer School, Avondale, Co.
 Wicklow, Ireland.

-Since 1995 Kerby has served as an adviser, consultant, or referee for numerous institutions, including: the Irish Research Council for the Humanities and Social Sciences, Irish Higher Education Authority in Dublin; the “Re-Imagining Ireland” conference at the University of Virginia; the Lower East Side Tenement Museum, the South Street Seaport Museum, and the Conservancy for Historic Battery Park, all in New York City; the Center for Irish Migration Studies, at Omagh in Northern Ireland; the Institute for the Study of Ulster Migrations, Societies, and Cultures, at Virginia Tech University in Blacksburg; the U.S. Postal Service in Washington, D.C.; and three documentary films: "From the Shamrock Shore," on the Scots-Irish in Ulster and America, forthcoming; "The Irish Empire," on Irish emigration worldwide, for BBC, Irish, and Australian TV (1998); and "The Irish in America," a film for A&E Network (1997).
+Since 1995 Kerby has served as an adviser, consultant, or referee for numerous institutions, including: the International Advisory Board of Irish Historical Studies; the Online Bibliography of Overseas Publications on Irish History; the Irish Research Council for the Humanities and Social Sciences, Irish Higher Education Authority in Dublin; the “Re-Imagining Ireland” conference at the University of Virginia; the Lower East Side Tenement Museum, the South Street Seaport Museum, and the Conservancy for Historic Battery Park, all in New York City; the Center for Irish Migration Studies, at Omagh in Northern Ireland; the Institute for the Study of Ulster Migrations, Societies, and Cultures, at Virginia Tech University in Blacksburg; the U.S. Postal Service in Washington, D.C.; and three documentary films: "From the Shamrock Shore," on the Scots-Irish in Ulster and America, forthcoming; "The Irish Empire," on Irish emigration worldwide, for BBC, Irish, and Australian TV (1998); and "The Irish in America," a film for A&E Network (1997).
 At the University of Missouri, he served as an adviser for “Building Communication Processes Across Divided Societies” (an inter-disciplinary, international program, incl.
 Missouri, the University of Ulster, and the National University of Ireland at Galway); and as a member of the campus European Center Proposal Committee, the Irish Initiatives Committee, and the Peace Studies Faculty Committee, as well as one term as faculty adviser for the University of Missouri Men’s Soccer Club.

 In 2000-2003 Professor Miller was Middlebush Professor of History at the University of Missouri, and in 2002 he was Visiting Professor at Glucksman Ireland House, New York University, where he taught courses in Irish history and comparative Irish migration history.
 His national scholarly and teaching awards include appointment in 2002 as Distinguished Lecturer by the Organization of American Historians; a Fulbright Teaching Fellowship at the University of Auckland, New Zealand (declined); the James S. Donnelly Prize (2004; mentioned above) for Irish Immigrants in the Land of Canaan; and the 1986 Merle Curti Award (Best Book in U.S. Social History) from the Organization of American Historians, and the 1986 Theodore Saloutos Award (Best Book in U.S. Immigration & Ethnic History) from the Immigration History Society, both for Emigrants and Exiles, which also was a finalist for the 1986 Pulitzer Prize in History.
 Miller's awards from the University of Missouri include: the Curators’ Professorship (2007); the William T. Kemper Fellowship for Teaching Excellence (1997); two Greek Councils' Outstanding Teaching Awards (1997-98); the MU Panhellenic Council's Outstanding Faculty Member of the Year Award (1988); and the Chancellor's Award for Outstanding Faculty Research (1987).